9: …And the World Will Go On Without You

 “Hmm, not sure about that, little buddy.
 Drones can’t fly, not on our own.
 Not part of our design.”

 “Probably voids our warranty.”
 Carefully, N lowered Cyn down, waiting for her to get her legs beneath her before releasing.
 “I’m going to be hanging in the library for a bit, d’you wanna sit with me?
-I was reading that story you like, but we could start from the beginning!”
+I was reading that story you like, but we could start over from the beginning!”

 Hunched over, Cyn angled her head to look up at him.
 "I had.
 Pause.
 Other plans.
 Perhaps you'd like to play in Tessa's room with me?"